For only love shall stand the test of time—

 And sallowness shall then gaunt face embalm,

-Those golden summer curls will wear fresh snow,
+Those sable summer curls will wear fresh snow,

 Ice crystals too corrupting jointed bones;

 Straight back will bend as burdened by life’s woe

 And simple movements mock youth with sad groans.

 Still love survives such dread indignities

 And warms the heart that winter has made cold,

 To revel in the light of stories old.